Henry Fitzalan, 12th Earl of Arundel

-Henry Fitzalan, 12th Earl of Arundel KG (23 April 1512 – 24 February 1580) was an English nobleman, who over his long life assumed a prominent place at the court of all the later Tudor sovereigns, probably the only person to do so.
+Henry Fitzalan, 12th Earl of Arundel (23 April 1512 – 24 February 1580) was an English nobleman, who over his long life assumed a prominent place at the court of all the later Tudor sovereigns.

 Court career under Henry VIII

 He was the only son of William Fitzalan, 11th Earl of Arundel, and his second wife Anne Percy, daughter of Henry Percy, 4th Earl of Northumberland, and was named for Henry VIII, who personally stood as his godfather at his baptism.

 At 15, Henry Fitzalan became a page at the court of King Henry VIII, attending the king to Calais in 1532.
 When he came of age, in 1533, he was summoned to Parliament as Lord Maltravers, a subsidiary title of his father, who was still alive.
 He attended the trials of Anne Boleyn and her alleged lover Lord Rochford in May 1536.

 In 1540 he was appointed deputy of Calais.
 He remained there, improving the fortifications at his own expense, until his father's death in early 1544.
 He returned to England to assume the earldom, and was made a Knight of the Garter.
 War with France soon brought him back to the continent, where he spent much of 1544.
 He then returned to England, where the king appointed him Lord Chamberlain.